BioBoost/object-oriented-programming-using-java/12_methods/readme.md

 ### Naming your Methods

-Giving your methods a clear name is very important.
+Giving your methods a **clear name** is very important.
 Methods that have names like *doSomething*, *process*, *count*, ... have no meaning at all.
-A method should always have a name that says exactly what it is doing.
+A method should always have a name that **says exactly what it is doing**.
 Do not be afraid of longer method names (do however be sensible about it).

 There are some rules that are followed by all Java programmers concerning naming things.
-For methods the rules are:
+For methods the **rules** are:

 * always start with a lowercase letter
 * don't place spaces, underscores or other special characters between words